-Instructions: We need your frank and thoughtful comments to help us acknowledge, improve and occasionally reward the quality of our teaching.
+SOLANO COMMUNITY COLLEGE Course Evaluation Course Name and Number Semester and YearInstructor Instructions: We need your frank and thoughtful comments to help us acknowledge, improve and occasionally reward the quality of our teaching.
 After the grades are in, your responses will be studied by the instructor and the supervisor.
 As these evaluations are confidential, please do not sign your name.
 Use a typewriter or computer if you wish.
 After completing the evaluation, submit it to the designated student who will submit them to the Division Office.
 What did you find valuable in this course?
-You might wish to comment, where appropriate, on:

-the assigned reading and class assignments

-- > the instructor's presentations in class (clarity, quality of communication, enthusiasm) - class discussion - > availability of instructor outside of class

-What were the course's shortcomings?
+You might wish to comment, where appropriate, on: > the assigned reading and class assignments > the instructor's presentations in class (clarity, quality of communication, enthusiasm) > class discussion > availability of instructor outside of class What were the course's shortcomings?
 How do you think it might be improved?
 What were the instructor's particular strengths and weaknesses in this course?
 Considering both the limitations and possibilities of the subject matter and the course, how would you rate the overall teaching effectiveness of the instructor?

-1 2 3 4 5 6 7

-Not at effect derate ective ly Extremely effective
+1 2 3 4 5 6 7 Not at all Moderately Extremely effective effective

-0.1000110

-APPENDIX II-D STUDENT EVALUATION OF COUNSELOR
+APPENDIX II-C STUDENT EVALUATION OF COUNSELOR